christopher-matthews1/Blackjack-Project/README.md

 ### Hit

-You can request additional cards (one at a time) to improve your hands

-Cards can be drawn until the total hand value is 21 (or higher)
+You can request additional cards (one at a time) to improve your hands.
+Cards can be drawn until the total hand value is 21 (or higher).

 ### Stand

-If the total value of your hand is 21 or if it is lower and you decide not to risk the chance of hitting again and possibly exceeding 21, you can choose to stand
+If the total value of your hand is 21 or if it is lower and you decide not to risk the chance of hitting again and possibly exceeding 21, you can choose to stand.

 ### Split

-When your first two cards have equal value (King-Queen, Eight-Eight, etc…), you may place an additional wager (equal to the starting bet) and create a second hand to play
+When your first two cards have equal value (King-Queen, Eight-Eight, etc…), you may place an additional wager (equal to the starting bet) and create a second hand to play.

 ### Double Down

 You have the option to place an additional wager equal to the starting bet.
-Exactly one more card is drawn to the hand and you automatically stand
+Exactly one more card is drawn to the hand and you automatically stand.